stbnrivas/dataModels/Parking/ParkingGroup/doc/spec.md

     + Normative References: [https://schema.org/description](https://schema.org/description)
     + Optional

-+ `maximumAParkingDuration` : Maximum allowed stay encoded as a ISO8601 duration.
++ `maximumAParkingDuration` : Maximum allowed stay encoded as a ISO8601 duration (`null` if indefinite).
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: [Text](http://schema.org/Text)
     + Optional